 The three most commonly changed fonts on a site are your Body Font (the font used for your actual post content), the Headline fonts (the titles of your posts, the title of your pages, and the titles of your sidebar widgets.) and the Site Title and Description.
 In this example we will change your body font, but I’ll provide a list of common CSS classes at the bottom of this post if you’re change a different element.

 To change your Body font you’ll want to search for the BODY section of your Stylesheet.
-Navigate to Appearance>Editor and you should, be default, land on the style.css file.
+Navigate to Appearance > Theme Editor and you should, by default, land on the style.css file.

 Once there you’ll look for the body section that looks like this:

 font-family: ‘Neuton’, serif;

 This should be towards the top of this file so you won’t have to scroll too far.
 Copy this section of code, then navigate to Appearance > Customize > Additional CSS (you’ll probably want to open this in a new tab).
 Paste this code element in Additional CSS, then paste in the code you copied from Google fonts and replace the current font-family line.
 You can also adjust the line that says font-weight if the font you chose needs to be a heavier or lighter weight.

 font-family: ‘Open Sans’, sans-serif;